 References

 Fukui Prefectural Government, Tourism and Sales Department, Cultural Promotion Division.
 2019.
-Daffodil Fields of the Echizen Coast: A Survey Report on the Preservation of Cultural Landscapes.
+Daffodil Fields of the Echizen Coast: Cultural Landscape Preservation Survey Report.
 Fukui Prefectural Government, Tourism and Sales Department, Cultural Promotion Division, Fukui.
 258pp. https://www.pref.fukui.lg.jp/doc/bunshin/cultural-landscupes_d/fil/honpen.pdf

 Hayashi, Yasaka, Kadota, Yuichi, and Hirano, Takahisa.
 2013.
 Yamakei Handy Illustrated Guide 1: Wildflowers (Revised and Expanded New Edition).
 Yama-kei Publishers, Tokyo.
 664pp.
 ISBN: 9784635070195